maciekpaprocki/blue-mongoose/README.md

 # Hello

-To run the code you can either git pull or just go to :TODO
+To run the code you can either git pull or just go to https://blue-mongoose.vercel.app/

 System is using decentralised compute engine called Google Chrome :)